-- Finalise SOE Shareholder Management Bill to ensure effective oversight of SOEs. - Government, in line with the framework for the professionalisation of the public service, is amending legislation and introducing mandatory requirements to ensure appointment of qualified public servants.

-- Government is implementing a number of interventions to address failures at local government level and improve basic service delivery. - Enhance the capacity of public representatives and officials; - Maintain and upgrade local infrastructure; - Invoke the powers of national government to intervene where municipalities fail to meet their responsibilities; - The Presidency and National Treasury will work together to rationalise government departments, entities and programmes over the next three years.
-(Develop a proposal for rationalisation of departments, entities and programme). - b) National Budget Speech 2022 (Source: National Treasury)
+- Finalise SOE Shareholder Management Bill to ensure effective oversight of SOEs. - Amending legislation and introducing mandatory requirements to ensure appointment of qualified public servants. - Implementing a number of interventions to address failures at local government level and improve basic service delivery. - Enhance the capacity of public representatives and officials; - Maintain and upgrade local infrastructure; - Invoke the powers of national government to intervene where municipalities fail to meet their responsibilities; - The Presidency and National Treasury will work together to rationalise government departments, entities and programmes over the next three years. ( - b) National Budget Speech 2022 (Source: National Treasury)